Menvie-Me-Ndong, mainly known by his Bwiti name, Mbilou, is a Bwiti Nganga (healer/dancer/musician/ceremony leader), from Gabon.

-In 2019, Mbilou will join forces with the Kakatsitsi Master Drummers from Ghana, one of Africa’s leading traditional drumming groups.
-Between May and October, they will conduct a tour of the UK and Ireland and are also available to perform at festivals and venues in North-West Europe.
+In 2019, Mbilou joined forces with the Kakatsitsi Master Drummers from Ghana, one of Africa’s leading traditional drumming groups.
+Between May and October 2019, they conducted a tour of the UK and Ireland visiting schools, festivals and arts centres across the UK and Ireland.

 Kakatsitsi & Mbilou perform ‘Ebando Ya Tata’, Accra November 2018

 One of the tracks recorded by Mbilou in Accra in 2018 has been remixed by American electro-band Dirtwire.